-Prior to camp, unit leaders may purchase no more than twenty-dollars (\$20) in food and presentation products to create their masterpieces.
+Prior to camp, unit leaders may purchase food and presentation products to create their masterpieces.
 If you have a favorite dutch oven/wok/etc. bring that along with you, however, we do have dutch ovens if you need to borrow ours.
 Leaders may compete in one or more of the following categories; appetizer, main course, dessert.
+Awards will be presented for Best Appetizer, Best Entrée, Best Dessert, Best in Show and Best Budget Friendly Meal.